What is a Raster Mosaic?

 They also have the advantage of building footprints, which are extents for each dataset.
 Then, it’s possible to export these footprints to display a vector coverage of all available imagery.

 If you want to produce a mosaic, you can use the tool – Raster Catalog to Raster Dataset.
-This is how to get into a usable GIS format like GeoTIFF, JPEG, or IMG files.
+This is how to get into usable GIS formats like GeoTIFF, JPEG, or IMG files.

 Common Errors and Issues for Mosaic Raster